 Consider unplugging for the weekend!
 Connect with nature, spirituality, and other people at the retreat!
 Focus on the here and now!
 Take a break from your regular contacts and obligations!
 Frequent texting and phone calls can distract from the atmosphere of the retreat!

-If you absolutely must stay connected, please keep your devices on silent or vibrate and take or make any calls or texts you need to away from the main campsite, workshops, rituals, and other group activities.
+If you absolutely must stay connected, please keep your devices on silent or vibrate and take or make any calls or texts you need to away from the main cabin, workshops, rituals, and other group activities.

 There will be one designated staff cell phone that will remain on (but silent) throughout the day so incoming guests can call to locate us.
 The staff cell phone will also be on in case of emergency.